dcellucci/NIAC2017-Phase1B/Traj_Opt.md

 ### Background

 Originally introduced by Hollister in the mid sixties, the most famous of the cycler trajectories is the Aldrin cycler, which is capable of ~6-month traversals between Earth and Mars in one direction, and ~1.5 year traverseals in the other.
-These trajectories can be configured such that the ~6-month traversal is in either the Earth to Mars (Up-) or vice-versa (Down-) direction, and so typical cycler missions propose two vehicles, one on each of these orbits, in order to ensure minimal travel time in interplanetary space.
+These trajectories can be configured such that the ~6-month traversal is in either the Earth to Mars (Up-) or Mars to Earth (Down-) direction, and so typical cycler missions propose two vehicles, one on each of these orbits, in order to ensure minimal travel time in interplanetary space.

 The Astrotel NIAC examined a transportation infrastructure involving cycler vehicles for travel between Earth and Mars.
 This architecture included several additional support vehicles, including freighters, spaceports, and taxis around multiple other bodies, including the Moon and Phobos.
 The work culminated in the Mission Architecture and Model Analysis (MAMA) trade study: a full exploration of the range of dependencies which support a such a mission architecture.